grezniczek/actiontag-parser/REDCAP_CORE_INTEGRATION_PLAN.md

 ## Developer API and Ownership

+`ActionTagParser::parse()` is currently an internal core implementation surface.
+Internal callers can use it, but its signature and result contract are not yet guaranteed to third-party developers.

-The initial core change should add, rather than replace, this developer method:
+When the contract is ready for public support, core should add, rather than replace, this documented facade:

 ```php
 REDCap::parseActionTags(string $annotation, array $options = []): array